jido/INIT/README.md

 Usual-carer := Amanda
 ~~~

+The property takes the value of the referenced property.
+This is particularly useful for inserting a complex property in the middle of simple properties.

 ### Complex properties

 If more than one line is required to define the property value, that property is written as a complex property.